Reporting Healthcare Fraud

 Attorneys at Brewer & Pritchard Represent Whistleblowers

 If you suspect your employer is engaging in healthcare fraud or any type of unscrupulous action, you should not sit back and hope it stops.
 You should not wait for someone else to do the right thing.
 You should take action now and report the healthcare fraud.
-Call Brewer & Pritchard immediately for a free consultation: 800-445-8710.
+Call Brewer & Pritchard immediately: 800-445-8710.

 You may have heard that whistleblowers who report Medicaid or Medicare fraud or abuse may receive significant financial rewards.
 Under the False Claims Act, the government can recover three times the amount of fraud plus fines and penalties.
 As the whistleblower who brings the lawsuit, you can receive 15 percent to 30 percent if the case is successful.